junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "I'll go with you," Ellen says quickly.
 "You don't look so hot, kid."

 "Just a few broken bones, no big deal."
 Dean tries to make his voice sound light.
 "Go to Cas.
 Draw demon traps outside my room if you can.
 I should have done that, can't believe I forgot.
-They might already find him.
+They might've already found him.
 I shouldn't leave only Jo with him."

 "Dean," Ellen tries to start.